Special Worship Services Throughout the Year

 LONGEST NIGHT WORSHIP: Held in the Sanctuary on Dec 21 or join the live stream.
 This service on the longest, darkest night of the year is especially for those who for whatever reason find it hard to face the holidays.
 A reception is held following the service.

-CHRISTMAS EVE: Derry Church offers candlelight worship services on Christmas Eve in the Sanctuary: attend in person at 2:30 pm, 5 pm, 7:30 pm or 11 pm on Dec 24 or join the live stream (subject to change in 2021).
+CHRISTMAS EVE: Derry Church offers candlelight worship services on Christmas Eve in the Sanctuary: attend in person on Dec 24 at 2:30 pm, 5 pm and 7:30 pm, or join the live stream at 5 pm and 7:30 pm.

 ELEMENTS OF REFORMED WORSHIP